UniMath/agda-unimath/src/logic/propositional-double-negation-elimination.lagda.md

-**Remark.** It is an established fact that both the property of satisfying double negation elimination and the property of having decidable negation are strictly weaker conditions than being decidable.
+**Remark.** It is an established fact that both the property of satisfying double negation elimination and the property of having decidable negation are strictly weaker conditions than being decidable {{#cite Johnstone02}}.
 Therefore, this result demonstrates that they are independent too.

 ### Types with double negation elimination satisfy propositional double negation elimination